nicola/nicola.github.io/_posts/2017-02-17-computation-coin.md

 1. `CreateComputation(code, timeout, minReputation)`:

-  User writes a computation `code` (following Versum Guidelines) At `timeout` time, all the coins in the contract are given to the winning answer.
+  User writes a computation `code` (following Versum Guidelines).
+At `timeout` time, all the coins in the contract are given to the winning answer.
 In this contract, only miners with minReputation from ReputationContract can participate
 2. `FinanceComputation(coins)`:

   Any user can put coins into the contract to incentivize Computers to compute!